eums/website/whats-on/index.markdown

 Tickets can be bought on the door, but we sell tickets in advance online and at rehearsals.
 Prices are very reasonable, and we offer further concessions to students and under-16s.
 Further booking options are available for larger groups.
-Our concerts always start at 7.30pm with doors usually opening at 7pm.
+Our concerts usually start at 7.30pm, with doors opening at 7pm.

 We know that sometimes there is a lot to think about when attending a classical concert, especially if it is your first, so we have compiled a list of